PyPSA/atlite/paper/paper.md

 # Related Research
 <!-- FABIAN NEUMANN -->

 atlite is used b several research projects and groups.

-The open-source PyPSA-EUR workflow [**cite**] is a
+Its main application is in [PyPSA-EUR](https://pypsa-eur.readthedocs.io/en/latest/) [@PyPSAEur] an open-source model of the European power system.

 # Availability